 Which Xylitol product should you buy?

 You can buy Xylitol online or in your local health food store.
 It comes in a powder form and does not need any special storage.
-Be sure to get as pure a form of Xylitol as you can find, like Pure Xylitol from NOW Foods.
+Be sure to get as pure a form of Xylitol as you can find, like this one.
 Some Xylitol brands have other chemicals added that may worsen your Candida overgrowth.

 Xylitol can also be found in many products like chewing gum, toothpaste and mouthwash.
 You can chew Xylitol gum and mints if you are having bad breath issues.
 Xylitol has actually been shown to fight cavity-causing bacteria and oral Candidiasis.
 Just make sure you are using pure Xylitol products as some chewing gums and mints do contain other harmful chemicals.